UoE-macOS/autopkg-recipes/Native Instruments/README.md

 `NativeInstrumentsProduct.munki.recipe`

 The `.munki` recipe can be used to import the downloaded images directly into munki.
-Thanks to @andrewvalentine for contributing this.
+Thanks to <a href="https://github.com/andrewvalentine" target="_blank">@andrewvalentine</a> for contributing to this.

 `NativeInstrumentsProduct.pkg.recipe`